 "But you must go home, mother," he said, "and leave me to do my duty.

 I will take you myself if you will not go with Jean.
 Be careful of her, Jean."
 "Ay, will I," Jean answered, then burst into tears.
 "Mr. Dishart," she cried, "if they take my father they'd best take my mither too."
-The two women went back to the manse, where Jean re-lit the fire, having nothing else to do, and boiled the kettle, while Margaret wandered in anguish from room to room.
+The two women went back to the manse, where Jean relit the fire, having nothing else to do, and boiled the kettle, while Margaret wandered in anguish from room to room.
 Men nearly naked ran past Gavin, seeking to escape from Thrums by the fields he had descended.
 When he shouted to them they only ran faster.
 A Tillyloss weaver whom he tried to stop struck him savagely and sped past to the square.
-In Bank Street, which was full move.
-He had heard the horn.
-Thrice it sounded, and thrice it struck him to the heart.
-He looked again and saw a shadow stealing along the Tenements, then, another, then half-a-dozen.
-He remembered Mr. Carfrae's words, "If you ever hear that horn, I implore you to hasten to the square," and in another minute he had reached the Tenements.
-Now again he saw the gypsy.
-She ran past him, half-a-score of men, armed with staves and pikes, at her heels.
-At first he thought they were chasing her. but they were following her as a leader.
-Her eyes sparkled as she waved them to the square with her arms.
-"The soldiers, the soldiers!" was the universal cry.
+In Bank Street, which was full of people at one moment and empty the next, the minister stumbled over old Charles Yuill.
+"Take me and welcome," Yuill cried, mistaking Gavin for the enemy.
+He had only one arm through the sleeve of his jacket, and his feet were bare.
+"I am Mr. Dishart.
+Are the soldiers already in the square, Yuill?"
+"They'll be there in a minute."
+The man was so weak that Gavin had to hold him.